wmo-im/wis2box/docs/README.md

 ## Setup
-To update the documentation, ensure that Sphinx, nbsphinx and Jupyter are installed on your system (hint: run `pip install -r requirements-dev.txt` to install the dependencies).
-From here, `make html` will build the documentation, which you can serve using any standard web server.
+To update the documentation, ensure that Sphinx, nbsphinx and Jupyter are installed on your system (hint: run `pip install -r requirements.txt` to install the dependencies).
+From here, `./make html` will build the documentation, which you can serve using any standard web server.

 ## Jupyter